Congratulations on finishing your book. Here

 you order multiple print copies.
 Electronic versions are also uploadable and

 distributed to multiple distributors for the same production fees.
-You may also

 choose some advertising, such as a $60 one-time fee to be in their distribution